thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 The following steps set up a MS Windows programming development environment with the necessary tools to communicate, share screens, edit and control source code, compile, run and debug the ODOP software.

-Source control:
+Source code is maintained on GitHub.
-Web access to the [GitHub repository](https://github.com/thegrumpys/odop).
+Web access is available at the ODOP [GitHub repository](https://github.com/thegrumpys/odop).

 _____